fhdsl/NIH_Data_Sharing/docs/04-writing_a_DMS_plan.md

   - _unique identifiers_
   - _other data documentation_

-☑️  Describe how these standards will be applied to your data.
+:ballot_box_with_check: Describe how these standards will be applied to your data.
 &nbsp;

-☑️  If no standards exist, justify this.
+:ballot_box_with_check: If no standards exist, justify this.

 <div class = "dictionary">